-Guest post from Lisa Martinez, who has been to Staniel Cay twice now and is sharing the best things to do in the Exuma Islands.
+Guest post from Lisa Martinez, who has been to Staniel Cay twice now and is sharing the best things to do in Exuma Bahamas and her experience swimming with pigs.
 You can find Lisa on Instagram @simplylisamichelle

-Since the moment I heard about swimming pigs, I was hooked on the idea of a Pig Island Bahamas vacation.
-But I wanted to figure out if there were other fun things to do in the Exuma Cays to make a great trip.
+Since the moment I heard about swimming pigs in Exuma Bahamas, I was hooked on the idea of a Pig Island Bahamas vacation.
+But I wanted to figure out if there were other fun things to do in the Exumas to make a great trip.
 Our family has always loved vacationing in the Bahamas.
 The people are so friendly, the water is gorgeous, and the natural beauty is amazing.
 Plus, in South Florida, we’re less than an hour away by plane so it’s a no brainer for us.

 Top Things to Do in Exuma Bahamas